evapoehlmann/In-Out/README.md

 # If you want to use this code

-If you clone this repo, I would recommend setting up a new R-project from this github repository.
+If you clone this repo, I would recommend setting up a new R-project from this github repository and set it as the working directory.
 All scripts will work fine in regards to file paths if you do so.

 # References